 The full phrase went like this

-I’m really glad she didn’t say “Life’s too short to work with difficult people, so don’t be a short person” otherwise I wold have been stuffed!
+I'm really glad she didn't say "Life's too short to work with short people, so don't be a short person" otherwise I would have been stuffed!

-But I disagree, I loved working in BBC Children’s and Schools television because I used to meet, talk and film young people.
+But I disagree, I loved working in BBC Children's and BBC Schools Television because I used to meet, talk and film young people.

 What I loved about working with kids was their honesty.
 Ask them a question and you'd get a straight answer... not always the answer you'd want, but certainly an answer that is true to them and that results in some very amusing interactions.

 Children are the most fun to work with, so I am always happy to work with them.

 When I got into the BBC, but before I started in telly, I used to spend every other Saturday morning answering the telephones on the live Saturday morning kids TV show Live and Kicking.
 I did this extra work to give me more opportunities to see how Children's television programmes were made.